 Thanks to Hong Kong’s hilly landscape, hiking trails are often a stone’s throw away from the city’s hustle.

-8. Enjoy the view from the highest church in the world
+8. Get a bird’s eye view from the highest church in the world

-Dubbed the world’s highest church, Sky City Church sits in a glasshouse on the 75th floor of Wan Chai’s Central Plaza, once the highest building in Hong Kong until 2003.
+Dubbed the world’s highest church, iSEE CHURCH Hong Kong (formerly known as Sky City Church) sits in a glasshouse on the 75th floor of Wan Chai’s Central Plaza, once the highest building in Hong Kong until 2003.
 The public can attend the mass every Sunday and enjoy the harbour view at the same time.

 If you are visiting during the rest of the week, you can go to its Sky Lobby on 46th floor for a vantage view of the city—one of the checkpoints in Amazing Race’s Season Two.